ellipinnock/2014-02-03-TGAC/lessons/thw-python/data-structures/tutorial.md

 Python would be a fairly useless language if it weren't for the compound data types.
 The main two are lists and dictionaries, but I'll mention sets and tuples as well.
 I'll also go over reading text data from files.

+*The IPython Notebook file and the sample data files for this tutorial can be found in the course materials:*

+	{{page.bootcamp_slug}}/lessons/thw-python/data-structures

 ## Lists